bredmond1019/HealthieTakeHome/README.md

 ### Model Design Problem

-I code on a linux machine, so all of the commands are for a linux operating system.
-They should be similar for a Mac.
+This challenge was really fun.
+I had to think a bit at first on how to create the models, but then it clicked and made sense.
+I created a backend API using Flask and GraphQL.
+I utilized flask's application factory format to allow dynamic configurations for development, testing, and production.
+Everything is basically done using GraphQL, but I did include a REST API blueprint to easily add enpoints if needed.

 I also created _unittest_ s for the queries you asked for.
 In the _ModelDesignProblem_ directory, there will be a subdirectory called _tests_.
 In this file you can see how I formated the queries you asked for as well as the output you should see.
+Instructions on how to run the tests are below in the SETTING UP FLASK section

 When I created my own Postgres Database and added the data that way, I was able to get the journal entries to be ordered in decreasing dates, so the newest entries were first.
 However, in the SQLite database, each time I made a query it restamped the time for the journal entry and they all had the exact same time.
 Feel free to create a normal postgres database to check it out instead of using the in-memory sequal lite that I provided.
 Also, I had some trouble testing the dates using the SQLite database, I believe it has something to do with the datetime format being miliseconds off, but I didn't want to spent too much time on that.